Welcome to the Atlas.md Direct Care curriculum

 Direct Care physicians spend more time on fewer patients in order to provide them with better quality care.
 By limiting themselves to 500 or so patients, they’re available for those patients during a wider range of time – both in the evening and during the week.
 It’s not uncommon to see 24/7 availability from a Direct Care clinic.
 In addition, patients are offered same-day or next-day scheduling and extended visits that last a minimum of 30 minutes.

-Direct Care physicians often utilize methods of communication which are more convenient for patients, including text, email, even Twitter Direct Messages.
+Direct Care physicians often utilize methods of communication that are more convenient for patients, including text and email.
 Without the restraints of HIPAA, physicians can use technology to build a stronger relationship with patients while continuing to keep information safe and secure.

 Different places of availability